 Depending on the ratio for a reverse stock split determined by our Board, a minimum of 5 and a maximum of 15 shares of existing common stock would be combined into one new share of common stock.
-Based on $[\bullet]$ shares of common stock issued and outstanding as of $[\bullet]$ , 2022, immediately following a reverse stock split we would have approximately $[\bullet]$ shares of common stock issued and outstanding (without giving effect to the treatment of fractional shares) if the ratio for a reverse stock split is 1-for-5, and $[\bullet]$ shares of common stock issued and outstanding (without giving effect to the treatment of fractional shares) if the ratio for a reverse stock split is 1-for-15.
-Any other ratio selected within such range would result in a number of shares of common stock issued and outstanding following the reverse stock split between approximately $[\bullet]$ shares.
+Based on 240,627,055 shares of common stock issued and outstanding as of the Record Date, immediately following a reverse stock split we would have approximately 48,125,411 shares of common stock issued and outstanding (without giving effect to the treatment of fractional shares) if the ratio for a reverse stock split is 1-for-5, and 16,041,803 shares of common stock issued and outstanding (without giving effect to the treatment of fractional shares) if the ratio for a reverse stock split is 1-for-15.
+Any other ratio selected within such range would result in a number of shares of common stock issued and outstanding following the reverse stock split between approximately 40,104,509 and 17,187,646 shares.

 The actual number of shares issued after giving effect to a reverse stock split, if implemented, would depend on the reverse stock split ratio that is ultimately selected by our Board.
-A reverse stock split would affect all holders of our common stock uniformly and would not affect any stockholder's percentage ownership interest in the Company, except that, as described below in the section titled "Fractional Shares," stockholders of ecord otherwise entitled to a fractional share, as a result of a reverse stock split, would instead receive an amount in cash.
+A reverse stock split would affect all holders of our common stock uniformly and would not affect any stockholder's percentage ownership interest in the Company, except that, as described below in the section titled "Fractional Shares," stockholders of record otherwise entitled to a fractional share, as a result of a reverse stock split, would instead receive an amount in cash.
 In addition, a reverse stock split would not affect any stockholder's proportionate voting power, except for adjustments that may result from the treatment of fractional shares as described below.
 A reverse stock split may result in some stockholders owning "odd lots" of less than 100 shares of common stock.
-Odd lot shares may be more difficult to sell, and brokerage commissions and other costs of transactions in "round lots" of even multiples of 100 shares.
+Odd lot shares may be more difficult to sell, and brokerage commissions and other costs of transactions in odd lots are generally somewhat higher than the costs of transactions in "round lots" of even multiples of 100 shares.